tgrafk12/VRC-2-CVR-Conversion/payed-conversion.md

 However, This does mean that I (Zeia Nala) "own" the avatar. **!
 Which can run into Avatar Creator TOS !** (*see [TOS](README.md#my-tos) #2*) If I were to upload your avatar to my account, I personally will refuse to use it in public worlds (It is your property, which I will not touch or claim to own personally).
 If the client gives me consent to using the avatar in a showcase of my conversion work, or to showcase to other future clients as an example of the conversion work I am capable of.

-Down the line, there is an option to give you the avatar entirely, but that feature is on the back burner and will be released eventually. **It would be an honor of mine, to fully give access to the client once that feature is released.** Ether I will mention it to all my clients who have had an avatar uploaded by me, once the feature is released, or they can contact me about it and I will give them full access.
+Down the line, there will be a feature available for all users on ChilloutVR to transfer access to the avatar entirely.
+The feature is on the back burner and will be released publicly, *eventually*. **It would be an honor of mine, to fully give access to the client once that feature is released.** Ether I will mention it to all my clients who have had an avatar uploaded by me, or they can contact me about it and I will give them that full transfer to the avatar.

 > [!IMPORTANT]